One of the most versatile weight training equipment, power racks, is generally heavy and tall to provide stability and help you lift weights safely.

 You are quite happy with the final available vertical height measurements as there are several short power racks that fulfill your height restrictions.

-But you need to remember that there comes the need for an additional 1-1.5 feet above the equipment if you plan on performing pull-ups.
+But you need to remember that there comes the need for an additional 1-1.5 feet above the power rack if you plan on performing pull-ups.

 Read also: How Much Space Do You Need for a Power Rack?

 4. Calculate the final rack height for the room

 After you have done a few calculations adding the height from the flooring to the ceiling to come up with the total vertical space height, subtracting the protective flooring height from the total available height, and giving an extra one foot for pull-ups, you have the final figures which should be of aid while purchasing a shorty power rack.
 Putting it in the form of a mathematical formula:

 Room Height – Gym Flooring Thickness – ( 1 ft to 1.5 ft for a pull-up bar )[optional]

 Using this formula, if your room has an 8 ft floor-to-ceiling height, 0.5 in sub-flooring, and another 0.5 goes in protective flooring, we are left exactly with 7.11 ft.

 Subtract another foot for pull-ups, and all that we are left with is 6.11 ft to accommodate a power rack.